+Protect your heart

+Tips for reducing the health and financial risks of heart disease

-Heart disease... the world's most deadly killer Talk of other illnesses may dominate, but heart disease remains the No. 1 cause of death among men and women in the U.S.1 In 2020, heart disease accounted for 690,882 deaths in the U.S.2 One person dies every 36 seconds in the U.S. from this killer.3 But heart disease isn't always a certainty for everyone.
+Heart disease... the world's most common cause of death

+Talk of other illnesses may dominate, but heart disease remains the No. 1 killer among men and women in the U.S.

+In 2020, heart disease accounted for 702,880 deaths in the U.S. One person dies every 33 seconds in the U.S. from this killer.

+But heart disease isn't always a certainty for everyone.
 When you understand the causes, you can take steps to help reduce your risks.

 Inside this guide:

-- Learn about the causes, risks and symptoms of heart disease. - Oiscover ways to take control and give yourself the best odds of a heart-healthy life. - Learn how to financially protect yourself from heart disease.
+- " Learn about the causes, risks and symptoms of heart disease. - " Discover ways to take control and give yourself the best odds of a heart-healthy life. - " Learn how to financially protect yourself from heart disease.

-Your hardworking heart The heart never takes a break.
-Your heart is a muscle that sends blood around your body.
 The blood provides your body with the oxygen and nutrients it needs.
 It also carries away waste.
-At rest, a normal heart beats about 60 to 100 times a minute.4 In an average lifetime, a heart will beat around 3 billion times.5 BE heart HEALTHY FOR LIFE
+At rest, a normal heart beats about 60 to 100 times a minute.